Siphon880gh/devbrain/Scraping/Puppeteer IDE (Chrome Extension)/__Learn by Leveling up _ Puppeteer IDE/2a - XPath, x, waitForXPath, waitForTimeout.md

   console.log("No matching button found");
 }
 ```

+^ Btw the console logs goes to your console tab (switch away from Puppeteer IDE tab).
+If you don't see the console log, then likely it means you have invalid syntax at the Puppeteer IDE at some line above the console log.

 Notice where $x is the Full XPath to the `<a` tag.
 Execute from the Puppeteer IDE.
 You'll find the webpage changes.
 That's great - because the puppeteer script looks for the link element, and if it exists, then that link gets clicked, which opens the next page.